-Aerospace Industries Association (AIA), National Association of Rocketry (NAR)
+Aerospace Industries Association (AIA) and National Association of Rocketry (NAR)

 Prizes to USA student teams that are sponsored by schools, nonprofits, and youth organizations for successfully competing in an aerospace STEM competition.
 Teams may be comprised of students enrolled in grades 7-12.
 Competing teams will design innovative rockets to be presented at an aerospace demonstration.

-The application for a team must come from a single school or a single U.S. incorporated nonprofit youth or educational organization (excluding the National Association of Rocketry, Tripoli Rocketry Association, or any of their local chapters or any other incorporated rocket organization).
+- The application for a team must come from a single school or a single U.S. incorporated non-profit youth organization (excluding the National Association of Rocketry, Tripoli Rocketry Association, or any other rocket club or organization).

-There is no limit to the number of teams that may be entered from any single school or organization, but no more than three teams containing students who attend the same school or who are members of the same organization, regardless of whether the teams are sponsored by that school or organization, can be invited to attend the Finals.
+- There is no limit to the number of teams that may be entered from any single school or organization, but no more than the best three containing students who attend the same school or who are members of the same organization, regardless of whether the teams are sponsored by that school or organization, will be invited to attend the Finals.

-Teams may have members from other schools or other organizations and may obtain financing from any source, not limited to their sponsoring organization.
+- Teams may have members from other schools or other organizations.

-Teams must be supervised by an adult approved by the principal of the sponsoring school, or by an officially-appointed adult leader of their sponsoring organization.
+- Teams must be supervised by an adult approved by the principal of the school, or by an officially-appointed adult leader of the youth organization.

 No student may be on more than one team.
 The supervising teacher/adult may supervise more than one team.

-The Challenge is open to the first 1,000 teams that submit a completed application, including payment, postmarked between September 1 and December 2, 2016.
+Submit an application for a team of three to ten students (grades 7-12) before December 1, 2017.
+The Challenge is open to the first 1000 teams that submit a completed application, including payment, postmarked between September 1 and December 1, 2017.
 TARC recommends you submit your registration online rather than by mail.